 Volunteers come together to package meals for those in need.
 Rice and other dry ingredients are combined into a meal bag that, with water, becomes a highly nutritious vegetarian meal.

-When we provide meals to our Impact Partners, we include instructions on hygiene and safe cooking practices.
-Most locations customize the meals into local dishes that are suited to the regional palate.
+When we provide meals to our partners, we include instructions on hygiene and safe cooking practices.
+Most field partners customize the meals into local dishes that are suited to the regional palate.
 Meals are often accompanied by local vegetables or protein, depending on availability.

 Host a Meal Packaging Event

-Rise Against Hunger’s meal packaging events give volunteers hands-on experience in leadership development, team-building, relationship-building, creative problem-solving, and goal-setting and achievement.
+Rise Against Hunger India"s meal packaging events give volunteers hands-on experience in leadership development, team-building, relationship-building, creative problem-solving, and goal-setting and achievement.